Summary of Sailing in Malta 1

-We’re now in Italy having left Malta a week ago but as we liked the country so much we thought we’d write a short summary of our favourite bits.
-We would definitely visit again if we happened to be passing, although our planned route back out of the Med won’t take us that way.
-Although we’re now a way behind the boats who left MdR straight for the Adriatic we’re glad we made the detour south.
+We would definitely visit again if we happened to be passing.
+However, our planned route back out of the Med won’t take us that way.
+Although we’re now behind the boats who left MdR straight for the Adriatic we’re glad we made the detour south.

-The people we met were friendly, helpful and cheerful.
+Everyone we met was friendly, helpful and cheerful.

 Clear blue water